endriu00/opentab/README.md

 - List the tabs in each group along with the groups.
   The command is:
   :heavy_check_mark: opentab ls -a

+## Init `opentab`

+Like most known tools, `opentab` needs to be initialized.
+It is not that hard though.
+It is just a matter of a command.
+This is the very first thing you should do after installing `opentab`, if you do not want to get a really unfriendly error message.

+The available command is:
+- Initialize the workspace.
+  The command is:
+  :heavy_check_mark: opentab init

+## Reset `opentab`

+You have probably messed around with `opentab` and its `tabs.yaml` file  if you need to read this.
+No worries!
+While you could have lost your saved tabs, you can still get back to a fully working environment with a single command.

+The available command is:
+- Reset the workspace.
+  :warning: **Danger**: this will delete **every** group and tabs in it. :warning:
+  The command is:
+  :heavy_check_mark: opentab reset

 ## Usage example: